-Figure 2: Quantum circuit for Deutsch’s purification protocol𝑅𝑥𝜋2𝑅𝑥−𝜋2𝜋2−𝜋2
+Figure 2: Quantum circuit implementation of Deutsch’s purification protocol.
+It is similar and follows the same procedure as Bennett’s protocol but with a slight modification by introducing single-qubit rotation operations before performing CNOT operations.
+The node with the control qubits, Alice, performs a 𝑅𝑥𝜋2 operation on all qubits while every other corresponding node performs the inverse 𝑅𝑥−𝜋2 operation on all their qubits.
+The rotation operations correspond to rotations by 𝜋2 and −𝜋2 about the x axis.
+Thereafter, the CNOT operations proceed as in Bennett’s procedure.

 2.6 Quantum Entanglement Swapping

-The quantum entanglement swapping circuit has a construction approach like the teleportation protocol.
-Here, we demonstrated the teleportation of an entangled qubit by entangling one qubit of Alice's Bell pair with another qubit of Bob's Bell pair.
+The quantum entanglement swapping circuit has a construction approach similar to the teleportation protocol [20].
+Here, we demonstrated the teleportation of an entangled qubit by entangling one qubit of Alice's Bell pair with another of Bob's Bell pair.
 This is significant because it allows for states previously not entangled and which had never interacted with each other before to become entangled with each other.
 This is the guiding principle to extending the length of a quantum link.